-- CAD drawings provided in hard copy or electronic formats allows your engineering staff to concentrate on core competencies.
+- Solids drawings allow your engineering staff to concentrate on core competencies.

 - Gains the security of doing business with a 3A1 company with a track record of reliable, on-time delivery allowing you and your staff to concentrate on running your business unit and not following up on vendors.